Jimtrim/wp_hash_viewer/readme.txt

 1. Upload the `hash-viewer/` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Start using HashViewer in the media
+3. Start using HashViewer in its own menu item

 == Frequently Asked Questions ==